 How Downloads Are Counted

-The definition of a download is clear, what does mean on the user end not so much.
-Understanding how downloads are counted can help you get a clearer picture of your audience’s engagement:
+Aligning with the IAB standards, here's downloads are counted to help you get a clearer picture of your audience’s engagement:

 RSS.com Analytics